Optimal Control of a Bioeconomic Crop-Energy System with Energy Reinvestment: Mathematical Formulation

 To maintain tractability and analytical transparency, we adopt a \textbf{linear-affine structure} in both state and control variables.
 This choice enables the application of Pontryagin's Maximum Principle and facilitates the derivation of qualitative properties of optimal solutions.
 Although saturation effects and nonlinear interactions are acknowledged in empirical systems, we defer their inclusion to companion studies.

-The model tracks the evolution of three interdependent state variables: \begin{itemize} \item $S(t)$: Soil organic matter content (tC/ha), representing long-term soil fertility; \item $R(t)$: Residue biomass available at time $t$ (t/ha); \item $E(t)$: Cumulative bioenergy output up to time $t$ (MJ/ha). \end{itemize} The decision variable is the allocation fraction $u(t) \in [0,1]$, where $u(t)$ denotes the proportion of biomass directed to energy production, and the remainder $1 - u(t)$ is returned to the soil.
+The model tracks the evolution of three interdependent state variables: \begin{itemize} \item $S(t)$: Soil organic matter content (tC/ha), representing long-term soil fertility; \item $R(t)$: Residue biomass available at time $t$ (t/ha); \item $E(t)$: Cumulative bioenergy output up to time $t$ (MJ/ha). \end{itemize} We use $u(t)\in[0,1]$ exclusively as the \emph{allocation} control (fraction of residues diverted to energy).
+Where $u(t)$ denotes the proportion of biomass directed to energy production, and the remainder $1 - u(t)$ is returned to the soil.

 The system is governed by the following set of coupled differential equations:

 with initial conditions: